Innim/flutter_login_facebook/UPGRADE.md

 ### iOS

 - Update minimum deployment target to iOS **11** if you have smaller version before.
+- Go to `/ios` directory of your project, and:
+  - run `pod repo update`;
-- You should run `pod update` in `/ios` directory for you project.
+  - run `pod update`.
 That's for upgrading native dependencies.
 - Also `flutter clean` may be required.

 ## Upgrade to 1.3